 - Try to come during the week rather than a weekend.
 I arrived on a Sunday and the markets were PACKED.
 To the point where I kind of just got dragged along with the crowd.
 However, it was much quieter during the week which gave me time to really explore the stalls.

 - Book well in advance.
 As I said, Strasbourg is the Capital of Christmas which means it’s a hotspot for the holiday season.
 Not only do you risk not finding a place to stay, but, prices can also skyrocket.
-I booked 3 weeks before I arrived and ended up paying $750CAD for 4 nights at an Airbnb.
-Hotels were nearly double that!

 - Strasbourg is small, but makes for a great base to visit nearby towns and markets.
 I used one of my days to visit Colmar, another fairytale village that was also a Christmas wonderland.
 Check out my Colmar Christmas Markets post.